biswajit-k/portfolio-website/README.md

 ## About The Project

 MonoSlate is a black & white theme portfolio website template that you can quickly setup and customize to make it your own.
 The design is sleek yet well-organized with multiple sections to suit your needs regardless of which background you come from.

+This project is a fork of [v4 of Brittany Chiang's portfolio website](https://github.com/bchiang7/v4) which is quite awesome.
+Make sure to check that out as well.

 The key features are: